Hobby farm: Hobby farms globally

 Hobby farms are agricultural land smaller than a fully-fledged farm.
-As such, hobby farms produce the largest share of overall crop production, with 29% of agricultural product for humans, animals, and fuel being produced by farms a maximum of 2 hectares in size, generating 32% of food available globally.
-Research suggests that due to globalization, climate change, and decrease in land access particularly within the US, smallholdings are becoming less available to young farmers, with the median age of hobby farmers being 60 worldwide.
+In contrast to their small size, hobby farms generate the largest share of overall crop production, with 29% of agricultural product for humans, animals, and fuel being produced by farms a maximum of 2 hectares in size, generating 32% of food available globally.
+Research suggests that due to globalization, climate change, and a decrease in land access particularly within the US, smallholdings are becoming less available to young farmers, with the median age of hobby farmers being 60 worldwide.

-The size of a hobby farm can vary greatly from one country or region to the next depending on level of urbanization and land access.
+The size of a hobby farm can vary greatly from one country or region to the next depending on the level of urbanization and land access.
 The size of a smallholding in Brazil is typically less than 500 hectares (1235 acres), while in America a smallholding is typically categorized as being less than 20 hectares (50 acres).
 Despite this, 84% of all farms on a global scale consist of less than 2 hectares (5 acres).